philtipping31/PP2---GuessTheLyrics/README.md

 - Other students and community leaders on Slack
 - Elements of the Love maths projecet from code institute.
 - My mentor for helping me out with issues, particularly with background colour changes when selecting the wrong answer.
 And just overal support with the course and project.
-- Stack Overflow
+- Stack Overflow for lots of help on areas I got stuck on.
-- https://www.online-convert.com/result#j=da9e1849-dd3f-4e39-be93-86f649a506d5 to change background image from jpg to webp
+- I used [Online Convert](https://www.online-convert.com/result#j=da9e1849-dd3f-4e39-be93-86f649a506d5) to change background image from jpg to webp.

 ### Content

 - The background image was taken from [Pexels](https://www.pexels.com/search/)
 - Instructions on how to fix certain HTML and CSS elements were from [W3schools](https://www.w3schools.com)
+- JavaScript help was taken from [W3schools](https://www.w3chools.com)
-- Google fonts were used for all text in the webpage.
+- Google fonts were used for all text on the webpage.
-- Some of the quiz content for lyrics and answers were taken from a a variety of other lyric quiz websites. (https://www.funtrivia.com/trivia-quiz/Music/Finish-the-Lyrics-233200.html) (https://triviacreator.com/quiz/tbeRToU)
+- Some of the quiz content for lyrics and answers were taken from a a variety of other lyric quiz websites as well as my own ideas. (https://www.funtrivia.com/trivia-quiz/Music/Finish-the-Lyrics-233200.html) (https://triviacreator.com/quiz/tbeRToU)

 ## Youtube Tutorials

-Code structure, assistance, ideas and logic for JavaScript was taken from a combination of these videos.
+Code structure, assistance, ideas and logic for JavaScript have been taken from a combination of these videos.

 - <https://www.youtube.com/watch?v=riDzcEQbX6k&t=2s&ab_channel=WebDevSimplified>
 - <https://www.youtube.com/watch?v=PBcqGxrr9g8&ab_channel=GreatStack>